takelwerk/takelage-doc/doc/tau/hg.md

 # New repository

-If you want to create a new _hg on a git repos server than you obviously first need to create a new git repo on the server.
+If you want to create a new hg repo on a git repos server than you obviously first need to create a new git repo on the server.

 Then enter the directory you want to push